msvbhat/spidy/README.md

 1. Limit the concurrency of the process.
 1. Set the depth until which the the crawling should be done.
 1. Modify the result struct so that a sitemap of some kind can be printed.
+1. Add more unit tests.
+1. Setup a CI/CD system which runs some validations before merging.